-The following are new standards, interpretation and amendments to standards that have been published and are not mandatory for the 31 December 2022 reporting periods and have not been early adopted by the Group.
-These standards are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.
+Certain new and amended standards have been published that are not mandatory for 31 December 2023 reporting period and have not been early adopted by the Group.
+These amendments are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.

-Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related Amendments to Hong Kong Interpretation 5 $(2020)^3$ Amendments to HKFRS 10 and Sale or Contribution of Assets between an Investor and its HKAS 28 Associate or Joint Venture 2 Amendments to HKFRS 16 Lease Liability in a Sale and Leaseback 3 Amendments to HKAS 1 Non-current Liabilities with Covenants (the "2022 Amendments") 3 HKFRS 17 Insurance Contracts and the related Amendments 1 Amendments to HKAS 1 and Disclosure of Accounting Policies 1 HKFRS Practice Statement 2 Amendments to HKAS 8 Definition of Accounting Estimates 1 Amendments to HKAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1
+Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 (2020)1 Amendments to HKFRS 16 Lease Liability in a Sale and Leaseback 1 Amendments to HKAS 1 Non-current Liabilities with Covenants 1 Amendments to HKAS 7 and Supplier Finance Arrangements 1 HKFRS 7 Amendments to HKAS 21 Lack of Exchangeability 2 Amendments to HKFRS 10 and Sale or Contribution of Assets between and its Associate or Joint